-A driver with a full G licence will receive 3 demerit points if convicted of this offence.
-However, in your daughter’s case, because she is a novice driver with a G2 licence, she will not receive demerit points for this offence.
-Instead, she will be subject to a 30 day licence suspension with a first conviction.
-A second cell phone charge conviction will subject her to a 60 day licence suspension.
+A driver with a full G license will receive 3 demerit points if convicted of this offence.
+However, in your daughter’s case, because she is a novice driver with a G2 license, she will not receive demerit points for this offence.
+Instead, she will be subject to a 30 day license suspension with a first conviction.
+A second cell phone charge conviction will subject her to a 60 day license suspension.

 Have You Been Charged With Cell Phone Use Or Distracted Driving In Ontario?

 If you’ve been charged with distracted driving in Ontario you should contact us as soon as possible.
 We have skill and experience in helping drivers just like you respond to accusations of cell phone use while driving or distracted driving and provide free, confidential consultations to empower you to fight your charges.
 We help drivers throughout Ontario including Cambridge, Georgetown, London, Windsor and from our home office in Kitchener.
 Contact us online or call us directly at 1.844.647.6869 or text us a copy of your ticket to 226-240-2480.